 Which web design firm do you contact?
 Which of those companies on the organic listings do you call?
 They all say the same things, make the same promises.
 It’s a sea of sameness.

 I’ve been on both sides of this industry and am happy to offer some tips and insights to help you filter out the differences or lack thereof, that you will find on page one of your Google search.

 Buying a website is a lot like buying a meal at a restaurant.
 You’ve got your fast-food drive-thru lanes, pizza places, and upper-scale, sit-down places with wine, tablecloths, and pomp.
 I’ll discuss each one as it relates to your new website.

 Think dining guide.

 These are discounted template-based or themed websites.
 They’re easy to spot.
-You’ve seen them advertised on TV and on the web with claims of how easy it is to get your stunningly beautiful website up on the world wide web, seen by the entire world, absolutely FREE.
-Cost… a couple hundred bucks.
+You’ve seen them advertised on TV and on the web with claims of how easy it is to get your stunningly beautiful website on the world wide web, seen by the entire world, absolutely FREE.
+Cost… a couple of hundred bucks.

-These templates are pre-designed, precast, pre-coded and ready for your logo.
+These templates are pre-designed, precast, pre-coded, and ready for your logo.
 There’s no need to guess or imagine what your website will look like because it’s right there.
 Good luck picking one out from the thousands available.
 You’ll need even more luck getting found in searches because these sites are not SEO optimized.
 You’ll have to do that yourself too.

 Trust me, this is not an easy route to go.
 In the end, there’s likely to be a huge disconnect between your “McWebsite” and your brand.
 My advice: Keep your $200 bucks.